kevins981/felis-controller/README.md

 Setting Up OpenJ9 (Optional)
 ============================

-This is optional, you can use Hotspot JDK as well, but OpenJ9 is much faster due to its ability to AOT Java code.
+This is optional, you can use Hotspot JDK as well (but make sure you are using JDK11), but OpenJ9 is much faster due to its ability to AOT Java code.

 On our cluster, OpenJ9 (JDK11) is already installed at `/pkg/java/j9`.
 You need to: